Springer correspondence for the split symmetric pair in type $A$: Abstract

 \section{Abstract}

-In this paper we establish Springer correspondence for the symmetric pair $(\SL(N),\SO(N))$ using Fourier transform, parabolic induction functor, and a nearby cycle sheaves construction due to Grinberg.
-As applications, we obtain results on cohomology of Hessenberg varieties and geometric constructions of irreducible representations of Hecke algebras of symmetric groups at $q=-1$.
+In this paper we establish Springer correspondence for the symmetric pair $(\SL(N),\SO(N))$ using Fourier transform, parabolic induction functor, and a nearby cycle sheaf construction.
+As an application of our results we see that the cohomology of Hessenberg varieties can be expressed in terms of irreducible representations of Hecke algebras of symmetric groups at $q = -1$.
+Conversely, we see that the irreducible representations of Hecke algebras of symmetric groups at $q = -1$ arise in geometry.